Skip to main content

 Kunwar Pratap laughed at his friend.

-“ You realize you are actually older than me even if we are friends?
-And you realize you are asking me about being a father to your child?
+“ You realise you are actually older than me, even if we are friends?
+And you realise you are asking me about being a father to your child?
 In what angle do I look like an expert to you?”

 Chakrapani’s innocent words had deeper meanings than he realised.
 A stunned Pratap smiled at his friend as his heart filled up.
 He patted his friend.